 District-owned technology resources may be issued to individual students for instructional purposes.
 Use of the district's network systems and equipment is restricted to approved purposes only.
+All requests must be in writing and given to the campus principal and superintendent.
+The request is not approved until the student has received written approval from the campus principal and superintendent.
 Students and parents will be asked to sign a user agreement (separate from this handbook) regarding use of these district resources.
 Violations of the user agreement may result in withdrawal of privileges and other disciplinary action.